May 14, 2020

-- IT and IT-enabled services companies in India may have to trim their workforce on hire the more flexible staff as part of cost-cutting measure with projects getting delayed due to COVID 19 pandemic.
+- IT and IT-enabled services companies in India may have to trim their workforce on hire more flexible staff as part of a cost-cutting measures with projects getting delayed due to the COVID 19 pandemic.

 - If COVID-19 becomes a long-term phenomenon, all companies will have to bear the brunt with varying degrees of impact.
 Startups are already feeling the heat as they are unable to bear the losses.
 For the IT sector, a lot of business comes from Outside of India with high exposure to the US and Europe, So it even more uncertain.

 For 5+ years, we are reliable service providers to our customers with the essential goal of consistently delivering quality.
 Our strength lies in shared ideas and returns to the community.